consulo/consulo-dev.github.io/README.md

+# Requirements
+    * Python 3+
+    * Also required mkdocs, and mkdocs-material.
+Installed by:
+       * > pip install mkdocs
+       * > pip install mkdocs-material
 # For testing

-> pip install mkdocs
-> pip install mkdocs-material
+Call from terminal

 > mkdocs serve

 # For build static files